‘Burning Sands’ Ending: Netflix Movie’s Backlash, Reviews, Oscar Buzz [Spoilers]

 “Promising student Zurich opens his eyes to some hard truths when his fraternity’s violent hazing escalates into a disastrous hell night.”

-Burning Sands stars Trevor Jackson, Alfre Woodard, Trevante Rhodes, Steve Harris and DeRon Horton.
+Burning Sands stars Trevor Jackson, Alfre Woodard, Trevante Rhodes, Steve Harris, and DeRon Horton.
 Director Gerard McMurray told The Grio that his Burning Sands drama was inspired by the real-life death of Florida A&M University band member, Robert Champion.
-Champion’s death exposed the manner in which some students are “hazed” or beaten as part of a ritual that has long been an underground process for some bands, fraternities and even sororities.
+Champion’s death exposed the manner in which some students are “hazed” or beaten as part of a ritual that has long been an underground process for some bands, fraternities, and even sororities.
 Gerard decided to put his Burning Sands hazing drama in “the Greek world,” which doesn’t mean Greece, but means in the world of fraternities and sororities.

 As seen in the top photo above, the Burning Sands cast can be seen in Park City, Utah.
 The actors and film creators attended the Netflix Celebrates The Sundance Film Festival on January 22.